FiveDotsSoft/Nepali-Date-Converter/README.md

-# What is this repository about ?
+# Introduction of the Repository

 This repository contains the PHP code that can be used to convert date from Nepali-English and vice versa.

-This is basically a rewrite and code structuring of the Nepali_Calendar.php class from Aman Tuladhar [aman_github_link].
+This is basically a rewrite and code structuring of the Nepali_Calendar.php class from Aman Tuladhar [Aman Github Link].

 I basically made it composer ready and added few tests cases.
 I have also added the code coverage so anyone trying to make use of this library may find it helpful.